jhdavis8/amp-ver/README.md

 This repository contains implementations of data structures from *The Art of Multiprocessor Programming* in CIVL-C for model checking with CIVL.

+## Installation directions:

+Documentation for how to run various experiment cases can be found in the Makefile.

+A recent installation of the CIVL model checker is required.
+Installation directions can be found here: http://vsl.cis.udel.edu:8080/civl/index.html.

+To tell amp-ver where to find your CIVL installation, make a copy of `config/config_default.mk` called `config/config.mk` and set the `CIVL_ROOT` and `VSL_DEPS` arguments appropriately.

 ## Concurrent data structures implemented:

 *All page numbers taken from the 2nd Edition*